Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Simulation

 \subsection{Setup}

-We use a mobile operator dataset comprising \review{two tables:} 1) hourly RIP \review{and RTP per receive branch 2) binary labels denoting whether intermodulation interference is detected through OCNG}.
-This dataset has \review{$100$ rows representing measurement records of different BSs collected at different hours and days}.
-Each BS has at least two frequency bands, each of $B = 10$ MHz and has \review{$N_\text{SC} = 12$}, $N_\text{PRB} = 50$, and $N_\text{PRB}^{(u)} = 42$.
+We use a mobile operator dataset comprising {two tables:} 1) hourly RIP {and RTP per receive branch 2) binary labels denoting whether intermodulation interference is detected through OCNG}.
+This dataset has {$100$ rows representing measurement records of different BSs collected at different hours and days}.
+Each BS has at least two frequency bands, each of $B = 10$ MHz and has {$N_\text{SC} = 12$}, $N_\text{PRB} = 50$, and $N_\text{PRB}^{(u)} = 42$.
+We drop any measurement record with an average RTP below $N_0 + 10\log B = -104$ dBm since these are unlikely to have experienced interference. {To find the detection performance optimal value $\epsilon^\ast_\text{linear}$, we choose from a set of values that correspond to strong linear correlation $\{0.95, 0.9, 0.85, 0.8\}$.
+Similarly, for $\epsilon^\ast_\text{slope}$, we choose from a set of values that correspond to high RTP $\{1.03, 1.05, 1.07, 1.09, 1.11\}$.
+We normalize the linear regression features and enable the intercept.}